Psychological First Aid

 Training

 The PFA team urges all Bainbridge Prepares volunteers to take the excellent free, brief online PFA course provided by the University of Minnesota to assist them in the event of a disaster.
+Another excellent online course is proivided by Johns Hopkins.
 Additional PFA training workshops will be provided by the PFA team several times each year.

 This course was designed as an overview for MRC volunteers, hospital personnel, disaster responders, and first-responders of the concepts and applications of psychological first aid in assisting survivors and fellow responders impacted by a disaster or emergency event, particularly in the field during a response.
 This training may also be useful to other individuals when dealing with a personal crisis situation in their family, community, or workplace.